OleksiyLa/Project_2/README.md

 In its center, there's a "New Game" button that, upon clicking, starts the game from its initial level.
 <br>
 On the right side of this bar, you'll find a question mark icon.
 Clicking on it will display the game instructions.
+To close the game instructions, a user can click either on the question mark icon or the cancel icon at the top right corner of the instructions.

 ![Instructions](./README/images/instructions.png)